Skip to main content

 While on your co-op assignment, you are registered for a $60 zero-credit transcript notation course that is applied to your student account each work rotation.
 Enrollment in the course during your work rotation maintains your full-time student status.
 Students receive a “Satisfactory” or Unsatisfactory” grade for the co-op transcript notation course, based on completion of a co-op student evaluation.
 Student evaluations are sent by email near the end of each semester.
 Students will not receive a “Satisfactory” grade for the co-op transcript notation course, unless their student evaluation is completed by the date designated in their co-op work semester.

-The University Career Center processes co-op applications one semester at a time.
+The Career Center processes co-op applications one semester at a time.
 (Note: If you are hired to work back-to-back rotations over the course of two semesters you must still reapply for the second rotation.)
 We accept applications each semester based on the course registration dates set by the office of the Registrar.
 Submission dates for each semester are as follows:

 • Fall | We will begin accepting applications the first week of July.